Étienne-Paschal Taché: Patriote movement

 Taché was at the heart of the Patriote movement in Montmagny.
 In 1836, he attended a major meeting of the Patriotes in Trois-Rivières, where they set out their grievances with British rule in Lower Canada.
 In 1837, he organised a Patriote meeting at Montmagny, attended by Patriote leaders such as Louis-Joseph Papineau, Louis-Hippolyte LaFontaine, Jean-Joseph Girouard, and Augustin-Norbert Morin, who came "to fire the zeal" of the Patriotes in the area.

 Taché did not support armed rebellion, but he nonetheless gave shelter to Morin at one point during the Lower Canada Rebellion in 1837.
 There was also a deposition by one informant in 1838, in the aftermath of the Rebellion, that Taché was active in the Frères chasseurs in the Kamouraska area, and might be planning to try to seize the lower River Saint-Lawrence.
 Hearing rumours of Taché's activities, the British authorities issued a search warrant for his house in January 1839.
 Taché was absent when the search occurred.
 No firearms were found and he was not arrested.
 Although Taché did not support armed rebellion, neither did he condemn those who took up arms.
 In his view, they were only a few hundred men who were driven to despair by the actions of the British government.

 Province of Canada

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.

+The Governor General retained a strong position in the government.